MicrosoftDocs/msteams-docs/msteams-platform/get-started/build-basic-tab-app.md

 # [GitHub Codespaces](#tab/teamstoolkitcodespaces)

-Before you create your codespace, ensure that you have the following.
+Before you create your codespace, ensure that you have the following prerequisites.

-* A GitHub account to create your codespace instance.
+* A GitHub account to create your codespace instance
-* A [Microsoft 365 account](https://developer.microsoft.com/microsoft-365/dev-program) with sideloading permission.
+* A [Microsoft 365 account](https://developer.microsoft.com/microsoft-365/dev-program) with sideloading permission
 * A [Microsoft 365 tenant](../concepts/build-and-test/prepare-your-o365-tenant.md)

 > [!TIP]
+>
 > [GitHub Codespaces](https://github.com/features/codespaces) offers a free plan with a fixed amount of usage per month.
 If you need to free up more space, go to [github.com/codespaces](https://github.com/codespaces) and delete the codespace that you no longer need.

 To create a Teams tab app with GitHub Codespaces, follow the steps.

-1. Select the following button to open GitHub Codespaces.
+1. To open GitHub Codespaces, select the following button.

     <a href="https://github.com/codespaces/new?hide_repo_select=true&ref=v3&repo=348288141&machine=standardLinux32gb&location=WestUs2&devcontainer_path=.devcontainer%2Fhello-world-tab-codespaces%2Fdevcontainer.json&resume=1" target="_blank"><img src="https://github.com/codespaces/badge.svg" alt="Open hello-world tab in GitHub Codespaces"></a>